 - are supportive of each other.

 - discuss big decisions with each other.

-- keep each other's secrets.
+- keep each other's secrets (unless those secrets are dangerous or destructive to either spouse or to the relationship; in that case, please get help.)

 - prioritize their relationship.

 Prioritize We Over Me (3 minutes)